Cape Hawke Surf LifeSaving Club

-Our beautiful, brand-new Cape Hawke Surf Lifesaving Club Function Centre is located on One Mile Beach in Forster.
-Hire it for your wedding, conference, meeting, training seminar, group function or other special event!
+Our Club Function Centre is located right on One Mile Beach in Forster.
+Hire it for your special event.

 In addition to this, we also provide a number of social opportunities for members as well as advanced sport and safety training.

 Cape Hawke Surf Lifesaving Club was founded in 1978 to provide voluntary beach patrols at the southern end of One Mile Beach in Forster.
 The first clubhouse was built in 1982 and subsqeuently underwent major renovations in 2014.

 About One Mile Beach